Stock market today: Wall Street extends losses as technology and energy stocks fall

 The U.S. will release its monthly jobs report for August on Friday.
 Economists polled by FactSet expect that report to show that the U.S. added 160,000 jobs, up from 114,000 in July and the unemployment rate edged lower to 4.2% from 4.3%.
 The report’s strength, or weakness, will likely influence the Fed’s plans for how it trims its benchmark interest rate.

-Wall Street expects the central bank to begin trimming interest rates at its meeting later in September.
-Traders are forecasting that it will cut the benchmark rate by 1% by the end of 2024.
+Traders are forecasting the Fed will cut its benchmark rate by 1% by the end of 2024.
 Such a move would require it to cut the rate by more than the traditional quarter of a percentage point at one of its meetings in the next few months.

-Department store operator Nordstrom fell 0.9%.
+Department store operator Nordstrom slipped 0.2%.
 Members of the Nordstrom family offered to take the company private for $3.76 billion cash, months after first expressing interest in a buyout.

 The 10-year Treasury and 2-year Treasury are at their least inverted levels in more than two years.
 An inversion occurs when the shorter duration yield is higher than the longer duration yield.
 It has historically signaled a recession, though the current inversion has stood for more than two years amid a growing economy.